 Having more time would allow me to have more opportunities to pursue the things that I am truly passionate about.
 With an ever growing to-do list, it becomes difficult sometimes to have enough hours in the day to get it all done.

 Right now, my research efforts have come to a screeching halt compared to where they were in my last years of training and my first year as an attending physician.
-While I help with the studies that my colleagues are carrying on, I cannot at this time imagine taking on more research responsibilities than the current two or three that I am doing.
+While I help with the studies that my colleagues are carrying on, I cannot at this time imagine taking on more research responsibilities than the current projects that I have.

 Going part-time would allow me the time that I need to get research objectives accomplished, which is one of the three pillars of academia (teaching, research, and clinical work).
 I always wanted to be a triple threat – being good at all three.
-Yet, I feel like I can only keep up with one or two right now.
+Yet, with my work life balance off, I feel like I can only keep up with one or two right now.

 4. A Better Blogger